-Education marketers know that developing the right digital marketing strategy for your school is critical in helping to meet your school’s goals and objectives.
-But should you focus primarily on awareness?
+Education marketers know that to drive enrollment, developing the right digital marketing strategy is critical in helping meet their school’s goals and objectives.
+But should they focus primarily on awareness?
 Or on driving those last steps towards enrollment?

-In our previous education-focused blog post, New and Innovative Trends in Education Digital Marketing, we discussed how understanding today’s trends and advanced techniques in education digital marketing can help education marketers connect with prospective students & increase enrollments.
-Today, we’re taking a deeper dive into how to utilize your first party data to both build awareness and drive enrollments.
+In our previous education-focused blog post, New and Innovative Trends in Education Digital Marketing, we discussed how understanding today’s trends and advanced techniques in education digital marketing can help education marketers connect with prospective students and increase enrollments.
+Today, we’re taking a deeper dive into how to utilize first-party data to both build awareness and drive enrollments.

-So it is more critical than ever to ensure your school is there early – with the right information – to make that shortlist, and to continue to communicate with that prospective student through to enrollment.
-But, how do you know you are investing your digital marketing dollars to the right prospective students for your school and programs?
-It all starts with utilizing your first party data to develop a comprehensive understanding of your student audience online.
+If you’re an education marketer, it is more critical than ever to ensure your school is there early – with the right information – to make that shortlist and to continue communicating with prospective students throughout the enrollment process.
+But, how do you know you are investing digital marketing dollars to the right prospective students for your school and programs?
+It all starts with utilizing your first-party data to develop a comprehensive understanding of your student audience online.

-Understanding your internal data and what insights it provides is always crucial to developing a successful strategy, and ultimately to executing a strong marketing campaign.
+Understanding your internal data and what insights it provides is always crucial when developing a successful strategy, and ultimately executing a strong marketing campaign.
 However, we often find with our education clients that this is easier said than done.
-Because of the typical multi-step process, from inquiry or application to enrollment, we often see issues that affect accurate first party data on these prospective students’ journey path.
+Because of the typical multi-step process, from inquiry or application to enrollment, we often see issues that affect accurate first-party data on these prospective students’ journey paths.

-Internal databases and CRM systems are often legacy systems that the schools have had in place for years and are not necessarily designed or updated to work seamlessly with campaign data to develop a unified view of the prospective students engaging with and enrolling at their school.
+Internal databases and CRM systems are often legacy systems that the schools have had in place for years.
+They are not necessarily designed or updated to work seamlessly with campaign data.
+This leaves institutions unable to develop a unified view of the prospective students engaging with and enrolling at their schools.

-Once we are able to unify first party data and marketing data across systems we are able to begin capturing the audience persona of the prospective students.
-We can determine basic demographic information – such as age, gender, ethnicity, and or economic demographics – but we can also begin taking this further to gain an understanding of how prospective students are engaging with your school.
+Once we can unify first-party and marketing data across systems, we can begin capturing the prospective students’ audience persona.
+We can determine basic demographic information – such as age, gender, ethnicity, and economic demographics – but we can also begin taking this further to understand how prospective students are engaging with your school.

-These types of insights help provide the framework for a digital marketing campaign that reaches the right prospective students for your school and helps you meet your school’s goals.
+These types of insights help provide the framework for a digital marketing campaign that reaches the right prospective students for your school and helps drive enrollment and meet your school’s goals.

 Building Successful Cross-Channel Digital Marketing Strategies

-Having this understanding of your prospective students, you can now leverage this data as a strategic asset to begin building audiences within your digital marketing campaigns, and you can provide value to your prospective students by delivering relevant, meaningful messages and experiences in every moment that matters to them in their journey.
+Equipped with this understanding of your prospective students, you can now leverage this data as a strategic asset to begin building audiences within your digital marketing campaigns.
+This means you can provide value to your prospective students by delivering relevant, meaningful messages and experiences in every moment that matters to them in their journey.

-First, we can utilize your first party prospective student CRM lists into digital marketing platforms across the purchase funnel – from search to display, social, and video.
-By developing specific audience segments, campaign strategies, messaging, and content across channels we can ensure we are delivering a meaningful experience to each prospective student based on how they are choosing to engage with your school.
-This is critical to ensuring your school remains in the shortlist of schools for a prospective student all the way through to enrollment.
+First, we can utilize your first-party prospective student CRM lists in digital marketing platforms across the purchase funnel – from search to display, social, and video.
+By developing specific audience segments, campaign strategies, messaging, and content across channels, we can ensure we deliver a meaningful experience to each prospective student based on how they choose to engage with your school.
+This is critical to ensuring your school remains on the shortlist of schools for a prospective student all the way through to enrollment.

 Second, we can also utilize what we have learned about your students’ audience persona to build new audience segments utilizing second and third party data across channels to reach new prospective students that match who your student person, but who have not yet engaged with your school.
 This is the tactic that helps ensure your school is there early on for the right prospective students to make it into their shortlist of schools.